harness/developer-hub/docs/chaos-engineering/technical-reference/architecture.md

 #### Authentication server

-The authentication server is a Golang microservice responsible for authorizing and authenticating the requests received from Chaos Center.
+The authentication server is a Golang microservice responsible for authorizing and authenticating the requests received from chaos access.
 It also helps manage users and their projects.
 It helps in user and project creation, user login, password resets, updating of user information, and managing project-related operations.

 #### Backend server

-The backend server is a GraphQL-based Golang microservice that serves the requests received from the Chaos Center by either querying the database for the relevant information or fetching information from the execution plane.
+The backend server is a GraphQL-based Golang microservice that serves the requests received from the chaos access either by querying the database for relevant information or fetching information from the execution plane.

 #### Database